It’s the Biosphere, Stupid

 From the futile effort to salvage the discipline of suicide economics from within, we must direct our energy instead to saving the world by creating and popularizing a wholly new economics.
 The world hungers for new ideas and leadership.
 The discredited ideas of suicide economists continue to prevail only because there is no organized public voice offering a credible alternative.
 We can be that voice.

-Ecological economics can engage with groups engaged in defining and advancing the New Economy through participation in the New Economy Network.
+Ecological economics can engage with groups involved in defining and advancing the New Economy through participation in the New Economy Coalition.